XiangnanHe/CRUD-Using-Json/README.md

-# Myndshft Applicant Take Home

-## Introduction

-The Myndshft Applicant Take-Home is a programming exercise that is built to allow you to display your programming abilities.
-At Myndshft we have two primary languages, Golang and Python3.
-You are welcome to use either of these two languages for this task.
-You are also welcome to use any web framework of your choice!

-## Time Limit

-2 Hours.

-Please don't take any longer as we want to be respectful of your time.

 ## Data

-The data is available to you in a json array from the file `MOCK_DATA.json` in this directory.
+The data is a json array from the file `MOCK_DATA.json` in this directory.
 The structure of the data is shown below:

 ```json